timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 ### Adding new Tags or Fields

-Your telegraf configuration can change at any moment.
+Your Telegraf configuration can change at any moment.
 An input plugin can be reconfigured to produce different data, or you may decide to index your data with different tags.
-The plugin we built can dynamically update the created tables with new columns as they appear.
+Our SQL plugin can dynamically update the created tables with new columns as they appear.
 The previous configuration we used had no global tags specified other than the `host` tag.
 We will now add a new global tag in the configuration.
 Open the file in any text editor and update the `[global_tags]` section (around line 18) with:

 ```
 [global_tags]
   location="New York"
 ```

-This way all metric collected with the instance of telegraf running with this config will be tagged with location="New York".
+This way all metrics collected with the instance of telegraf running with this config will be tagged with `location="New York"`.
 If we run Telegraf again, collecting the metrics in TimescaleDB

 ```
 $ telegraf --config telegraf.conf